 Quartz crystals can be found in a couple of places in Pennsylvania.
-You can start by going to Lancaster County and search for it between the towns of Columbia and Mountville, in The Mud Grubb Lake mine.
+You can start by going to Lancaster County and searching for it between the towns of Columbia and Mountville, in The Mud Grubb Lake mine.
 In Chester County, you can find quartz at the Brookdale Mine in Phoenixville or at the Rossville Road Cut.

 Some other great locations to find quartz crystals include the McAdoo woodland region or the Historic Crystal Cave in Kutztown; however, you must pay a fee here to collect specimens.

-To find a rutile, you can search for it in the Gross Road region; however, you need permission from the owner first.
+To find rutile, you can search for it in the Gross Road region; however, you need permission from the owner first.
 Rutile crystals can also be found near the Maryland state line, near Fawn Grove on Route 851.

-Near Parkesburg is also a great place, and you can also pan for it in the nearby streams.
+Parkesburg is also a great place, and you can also pan for it in the nearby streams.

 Coming in various colors such as white, dark green, light green, brown, yellowish-green or greenish-white, orange or grey, pyromorphite also comes in different shapes, such as barrel or hexagonal.